Gus Williams (outfielder): Early minor league career (1909–1910)

 In 1909, Williams signed with the minor league Lincoln Railsplitters, who he had tried out with a year before.
-Lincoln then farmed Williams out to the Monmouth Browns of the Class-D Illinois–Missouri League.
+Lincoln then farmed Williams out to the Monmouth Browns of the Class-D Illinois–Missouri League from 1909–1910.
 He was used as a pitcher for the Browns until June when manager John Corbett converted Williams to an outfielder.
 In September, a scout from the St. Louis Browns saw Williams play and reported back to the team's management that they should sign him.
 He was drafted later that month by the Browns in Major League Baseball's (MLB) rule 5 draft.
-The Browns had to pay Monmouth US$300 in accordance with the draft, but the Lincoln club contested the transaction, since Williams' contract was still owned by the Railsplitters.
+The Browns had to pay Monmouth US$300 in accordance with the draft, but the Lincoln club contested the transaction, since Williams's contract was still owned by the Railsplitters.
 The National Commission ruled that Lincoln should receive the compensation from the Browns, since Williams was still under contract with them.
 Williams finished the season with the Monmouth club.
 He compiled a .327 batting average with 64 hits, 10 doubles, 15 triples, and two home runs.
 Williams finished the season first in the Illinois–Missouri League in slugging percentage (.555), tied for first in triples, and fourth in batting average.

 Williams again played with the Monmouth Browns in 1910, who were now members of the Class-D Central Association.
 In July, as a member of the Monmouth club, Williams hit a home run during an exhibition game against the MLB Chicago Cubs, which ended in the Cubs favor by a score of 5–to–4.
 By the end of the season, Williams had compiled a .290 batting average with 138 hits, 30 doubles, 11 triples, and seven home runs in 128 games played.
 Amongst league batters, he was second in triples, third in total bases (211), and fourth in slugging percentage (.443).
 After the season, the St. Louis Browns stated their intent for Williams to make his MLB debut during the 1911 season.